 Naturally enough people start to tire, to lose some of the excitement.
 Some even start to question why, and to drift away.
-It doesn't matter whether the focus of a group is religion, or politics, or dancing, or a book club, or whatever - keeping the group excited and motivated is always a balancing act.
+It doesn't matter whether the focus of a group is religion, or politics, or dancing, or a book club, or a new building, or whatever - keeping the group excited and motivated is always a balancing act.
 Not enough anticipation, and people lose interest.
-Too much anticipation, for too long, and people lose strength, and then lose interest.
+Too much anticipation for too long, and people lose strength, and then lose interest.

 Leaders have always been challenged by keeping people motivated ever since people began to congregate in groups of two or more.
 They have tried various techniques over the countless ages.
 Those techniques, however varied, fall into only a few categories, primarily into being either a 'stick' or a 'carrot', a lure or a coercion.
-Political leaders often use bribery as their favoured technique.
-Bribery works particularly well in politics, as the leaders are not offering their own resources - they are able to lure the voters using the voters own money!
-Offering bribes, however, raises a number of problems, and not just the legal or ethical ones.
+Political leaders often use financial lure as their carrot.
+This works particularly well in politics, as the leaders are not offering their own resources - they are able to lure the voters using the voters' own money!
+Offering such financial lures - bribes, if you will, does however raise a number of problems, and not just the legal or ethical ones.
 Perhaps the greatest problem with bribery is that of escalating expectations - or as my mother used to put it, "much wants more".
 The bribe that works today is usually not enough for tomorrow, and a purchased allegiance is pretty shallow - excitement created by bribery usually turns very quickly to disappointment and resentment.